-The American Antitrust Institute (AAI)1 has reviewed workload statistics compiled in U.S. Department of Justice (DOJ) and Federal Trade Commission (FTC) Annual Competition Reports to test the "theory" underlying the Standard Merger and Acquisition Reviews Through Equal Rules Act ("SMARTER Act").2 As the bill's sponsors explained at a recent Senate Antitrust Subcommittee hearing, the SMARTER Act seeks to eliminate supposedly disparate treatment of mergers handled by the DOJ and FTC by (1) preventing the FTC from ever using its administrative process to adjudicate a proposed merger, and (2) requiring the FTC to meet the DOJ's theoretically more stringent standard for obtaining a preliminary injunction to block a merger in federal court.
-AAI's review indicates that the concerns of the bill's sponsors are without foundation.
+The SMARTER Act proposes "[t]o amend the Clayton Act and the Federal Trade Commission Act to provide that the Federal Trade Commission shall exercise authority with respect to mergers only under the Clayton Act and only in the same procedural manner as the Attorney General exercises such authority."
+The SMARTER Act seeks to eliminate supposedly disparate treatment of mergers handled by the DOJ and FTC by (1) preventing the FTC from ever using its administrative process to adjudicate a proposed merger, and (2) requiring the FTC to meet the DOJ's theoretically more stringent standard for obtaining a preliminary injunction to block a merger in federal court.